 Routine maintenance is necessary for the upkeep of the IRMS vacuum system, including (1) checking the pump performance from time to time, (2) changing the pump oil, and (3) changing the oil cartridge in each turbomolecular pump at 6-month intervals.
-Pump conditions, including date of oil changes, problems, and repairs to the pump, are listed in the pump database (file path: LIMS C:\RSIL\vacuum pumps).
-Maintenance of the EA includes (1) changing the insertion tube every day (Appendix L), (2) changing the water trap approximately every 200 samples (Appendix M), (3) changing reaction tubes approximately every 200 to 250 analyses (Appendix N), and (4) cleaning the sample carousel every week.
-The IRMS also requires a daily check (Appendix K).
+Pump conditions, including date of oil changes, problems, and repairs in the pump, are listed in the pump database (file path: LIMS C:\RSIL\vacuum pumps).
+Maintenance of the EA includes (1) changing the insertion tube every day (Appendix K), (2) changing the water trap approximately every 200 samples (Appendix L), (3) changing the reaction tube about every 200 to 250 analyses (Appendix M), and (4) cleaning the sample carousel every week.
+The IRMS also requires a daily check (Appendix J).
 A logbook is kept for each IRMS, where notes of maintenance checks, history of normal settings, problems, and repairs are listed.